chaplinjs/chaplin/chaplin.event_broker.md

 Publishes `event` globablly, passing `arguments` along for interested subscribers.

 <h3 class="module-member" id="subscribeEvent">subscribeEvent(event, handler)</h3>
 Subscribes the `handler` to the given `event`.
 If `handler` already subscribed to `event`, it will be removed as a subscriber and added afresh.
-This functions like `Chaplin.mediator.subscribe` except it cannot subscribe twice.
+This function is like `Chaplin.mediator.subscribe` except it cannot subscribe twice.

 <h3 class="module-member" id="unsubscribeEvent">unsubscribeEvent(event, handler)</h3>
 Unsubcribe the `handler` from the `event`.
 This functions like `Chaplin.mediator.unsubscribe`.